wazeHQ/geo_redirect/README.md

 	  	config: 'geo_cfg.yml'
 	  }

+### Custom logic to skip the redirection

+You can pass a block to the `:skip_if` option to provide custom logic to skip the redirection.

+    Rails.application.middleware.use GeoRedirect::Middleware, skip_if: ->(req) { req.bot? }

+will ignore requests from bots (the code inside the block is just pseudo-code).

 ### Debugging

 You can add a `logfile` path string when adding the middleware if you want it to